 Elliott G. Grisell, Secretary, Licensed Funeral Director and Embalmer

 Elliott G. Grisell resides in Glen Dale, WV with his wife Lorri Klug Grisell and their daughter, Zada Victoria Grisell.
 He graduated from John Marshall High School in 1995, attended West Liberty State College, and is a 2001 graduate from the Pittsburgh Institute of Mortuary Science.
 He sits on the Board of Directors of Grisell Funeral Homes as acting Secretary, manages Now & Forever Memorials, and is a licensed Crematory Operator in the state of West Virginia.
 Elliott, Lorri and Zada are members of St. Jude Catholic Church in Glen Dale, where Lorri sits on Parish Council.

-Elliott's community involvement includes serving as councilman of the City of Glen Dale, where he also serves as council rep. on the Parks & Recs.
-Committee; he is a lifetime member and past president of the Marshall County Historical Society.
+Elliott's community involvement includes serving as councilman of the City of Glen Dale and the City of Glen Dale Zone Officer; he is a lifetime member and past president of the Marshall County Historical Society.

 Elliott is currently serving on the Marshall County Chamber of Commerce Board of Directors, where he serves as treasurer.
 He was recently elected to serve on Reynolds Memorial Hospital Board of Directors and looks forward to serving on this board.

-Other community activities includes Past President of the Moundsville Lions Club , board member of the Marshall County Chamber of Commerce, he is a member of the Marshall Union Lodge No 8 A.F&.A.M.; a member of the Scottish Rite, Valley of Wheeling, Orient of West Virginia; Osiris Shriners, A.A.O.N.M.S. of Wheeling, WV; Royal Arch Mason, Wheeling -Union No. 1, Knights Templar with Commandery No. 001, Wheeling, WV; a member of the Royal Order of the Jesters Court#13 and a member of K of P, Little Prince Lodge #79 and Knights of Columbus Council 1907.
+Other community activities includes Past President of the Moundsville Lions Club , he is a member of the Marshall Union Lodge No 8 A.F&.A.M.; a member of the Scottish Rite, Valley of Wheeling, Orient of West Virginia; Osiris Shriners, A.A.O.N.M.S. of Wheeling, WV; Royal Arch Mason, Wheeling -Union No. 1, Knights Templar with Commandery No. 001, Wheeling, WV; a member of the Royal Order of the Jesters Court #13 and a member of K of P, Little Prince Lodge #79 and Knights of Columbus Council 1907.
 Elliott is also a member of the National Funeral Directors Association and West Virginia Funeral Directors Association.

 Michael A. Mathieu, General Manager, Licensed Funeral Director and Embalmer